 It’s important to understand that all of these vegetables have carbs.
 They just have a lesser amount than other foods so as long as you aren’t eating a whole field of them you should be okay.

 Remember, on keto, the general rule is that you want to stay below 20g of carbs daily so some carbs aren’t bad.
 Especially when they come from vegetables that have a low glycemic index.
+You need to do what you can to always eat low carb vegetables.

 To get a better feel for what you can eat on keto then check out this ketogenic diet food list.